oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

     * OCI, OCCI, ODBC, Pro*C or Pro*COBOL
     * Go, Rust, PHP, Ruby etc

+## Summary
+You now know how to create the database vector tables with sql worksheet in ADB using OCI console.

 You may now [proceed to the next lab](#next).